This post may contain affiliate links. See our affiliate disclosure for more.

 - Client communications

-Statistics have shown that businesses that blog generate 53% more traffic than businesses that don’t.
+Statistics have shown that small business blogs can generate 53% more traffic to your business.
 But not all blogs are created equal.

 In addition to blogging, a talented VA for writing can render the following services: